 In our wedding vows we promise to be faithful saying “for better or worse, in good times and bad”.
 Years go by, and our marriage grows from a young shoot into a matured tree.
 In a temporary setting within our temporary bodies we have grown old together.
 Faith connects and faithfulness produces roots and new young shoots.
-There are families out there that once grew into a village; the village became a tribe, and eventually the tribe turned into a nation.
+Family tribes grow into nations.

-Legacies aside, your very own soul is not destined to live on in your children and children’s children; that’s a common misconception.
-Your soul is destined to live on in a body of your own, a body that is equipped to live forever.
-The apostle Paul calls our current physical appearance a “tent” (2 Corinthians 5:1):
+Legacies aside, we are not destined to live on in our children and children’s children; that’s a common misconception.
+Our soul is destined to live on in a body that is equipped to live forever (2 Corinthians 5:1):

 “For we know that if the earthly tent we live in is destroyed, we have a building from God, an eternal house in heaven, not built by human hands.”